Pest Control

 However, there is a benefit to adopting the two-door method since both doors are open.
 With a two-door trap, minks and other predators may look thoroughly inside the trap without being impeded by the bars on the other side.
 This will put the pest at ease as soon as they enter the cage.

 Minks are keen creatures that may sense the odor you placed on the cage, discouraging the rodents from approaching the mine in the first place.
-Wear hands when handling and putting up the trap.
+Wear your hands when handling and putting up the trap.

 Placing and Camouflaging The Traps